akkaouim/ECD_coaching_bot_comparison/USAGE.md

    - Core comparison metrics for each version
    - "Total (All Versions)" row showing aggregated totals across all versions
    - Summary Metrics - All Versions vs Refrigerator Examples table (exclusive to Summary tab)
+     - Includes three rows: "All Versions", "Refrigerator Example Sessions Only", and "Not Refrigerator Example Sessions Only"
    - Sortable and responsive table
    - Color-coded headers